ventus-ag/documentation/content/products/compute/virtual-machines.md

   - *Start* - this option is used to start the VM if it was stopped;
   - *Reboot* - this option is used to reboot power cycles the VM;
   - *Stop* - this option is used to stop the VM;
-  - *Edit* - this option is used to to change VM's name;
+  - *Edit* - this option is used to change VM's name;
   - *Remote console* - this option is used to use remote console for VM;
   - **Additional Actions:**
     - *Resize* - this option is used to change the VM flavor;